 Table of Contents

 Everyone knows I love Mexican food, especially crispy stuffed taquitos.
-Now don’t get me wrong, I love beef taquitos or chicken taquitos, but I was looking for a healthy dinner idea for Meatless Monday and these vegetarian black bean taquitos were born.
+Now don’t get me wrong, I love beef taquitos or chicken taquitos, but I was looking for a healthy dinner idea for Meatless Monday and wanted something different than my favorite one pot sweet potato bowls.
+That is how these vegetarian black bean taquitos were born.

 They’re made with seasoned black beans, roasted sweet potatoes and then rolled up in a flour tortilla.
-They bake in the oven and get super crispy and delicious, without having to fry them in oil like easy chicken flautas.
+They bake in the oven and get super crispy and delicious, without having to fry them in oil like easy chicken flautas or southwest egg rolls.

 What is a Taquito?